"Enter the Gungeon" is a huge favorite of Eric's and he loves to write about the game. He wants to share advice and strategy with others.

 How to Play the Hunter

 The Hunter is a nice all-around character with little weakness.
-Her starting pistol is one of my favorites.
-It is very good on early floors.
+Her pistol is one of my favorite starter guns.
+The gun is very good to use during the early game levels.

 The dog will bark at chests that are mimics.
 Mimics can catch new players off-guard.
-So always knowing when a chest is a Mimic helps a lot.
 But the dog won't bark at pedestal or wall mimics though.

 How to Play the Marine